 Know Your Operating Cost

-Before doing anything, you need to know how much it costs to run your business.
+Before doing anything, you need to know how much it costs to run your business and where you can implement cost savings appropriately.
 Keep this amount in mind when looking at freight rates.
 Generally, accepting rates below your operating cost can hurt your operation and may even put you out of business.
-Do not be afraid to turn down low paying freight.
+Do not be afraid to turn down low paying freight contracts, and leave those for the other trucking companies.

 Pay Attention to the Drop-off Location

-Some areas have reputations for low-paying freight.
-For example, getting good rates going into Florida is easy; getting those same rates coming out is a different story.
+Some areas have reputations for low-paying freight rates.
+For example, getting good freight rates going into Florida is easy; getting those same freight rates coming out is a different story, you are likely to get lower rates.
 If you know you probably won’t get a great rate on your next load, you can prepare.
 Negotiate a higher rate going into the low-paying area to help cover the cost of getting out.
 Be careful about hauling into low-paying areas too often.
 Low paying freight is still risky.

 Identify the Load-to-Truck Ratio